VergillR/rise-dart/README.md

   'amount': 100000000,
   'recipient': '12345678901234567R'
 };

-// one convenience method produces a fully signed transaction object ready to be posted to the RISE network
+// get a fully signed transaction object ready to be posted to the RISE network
-// note: all individual functions (e.g. calcSignature, toPostable, toBytes, getTransactionId (identifier), etc.) are still available for use var sendTx = await Rise.offline.createSignedAndPostableTransaction(transaction: transaction, firstKeypair: keypair1, secondKeypair: keypair2);
+// note: all individual functions (e.g. calcSignature, toPostable, toBytes, getTransactionId (identifier), etc.) are still available for use var sendTx = await Rise.offline.createSignedAndPostableTransaction(transaction: transaction, firstKeypair: keypair1);
+// if there is a second passphrase registered for the account
+// var sendTx = await Rise.offline.createSignedAndPostableTransaction(transaction: transaction, firstKeypair: keypair1, secondKeypair: keypair2);
 print(sendTx);
 ```